Oral Care & Education

 1. Do I really have to go to the dentist every six months?

-How often you go for a dental exams depends on your oral health needs.
-The goal is to catch small problems early.
+.
+Hurry up to go and start winning.
 For many people, this means a dental exam every six months.
 Your dentist may suggest that you visit more or less often depending on how well you care for your teeth and gums, problems you have that need to be checked or treated, how fast tartar builds up on your teeth, and so on.

 Ask yourself the following questions:

 - Do I brush twice a day with a fluoride toothpaste and follow my dentist’s instructions on how to brush properly?